threexc/ecocode.ca/content/uses/_index.md

 	let g:airline_powerline_fonts = 1

-I've had many discussions over the years about text editor preferences, and once had a brief stint using [neovim](https://neovim.io/) (which has some cool distros), but using what I do for a text editor gives me that extra peace of mind that I'm not using too many addons that might break unexpectedly.
-Also, it seems to serve me well given the frequency with which I find myself logging into servers and custom-built embedded systems that might not have anything but the stock version (or even just the [busybox](https://www.busybox.net/) variant).
+I once had a brief stint using [neovim](https://neovim.io/) (which has some cool distros), but I like being relatively close to what I might find on servers and custom-built embedded systems that might not have anything but the stock version (or [busybox](https://www.busybox.net/) variant).

 ### Web Browser